SAP-archive/cloud-maven-plugin/README.md

 2. Using

-	The addintional commands provided by the plugin are available after installation, but to be able to successfully execute these commands, the plugin relies on an installed version of the [SAP NetWeaver Cloud SDK](https://tools.netweaver.ondemand.com/) (Neo SDK).
+	The addintional commands provided by the plugin are available after installation, but to be able to successfully execute these commands, the plugin relies on an installed version of the [SAP HANA Cloud SDK](https://tools.netweaver.ondemand.com/) (Neo SDK).
 Download and extract it to a directory of your choice.

 ### Building the plugin ###